Repentigny: History

-It was founded in 1670 by Jean-Baptiste Le Gardeur, son of seigneur Pierre Le Gardeur.
+In 1647, the area was granted as a seignory by Jean Talon to Pierre Legardeur de Repentigny.
+In 1670, the seignory was sold in part to Charles Aubert de La Chesnaye, while the son of Pierre Legardeur, Jean-Baptiste Legardeur de Repentigny, built a large dwelling at the mouth of the L'Assomption River in the remaining part of the seignory, marking the start of the settlement.
 During the town's first 250 years, Repentigny was only inhabited by a few hundred peasants, or habitants, and was an agricultural community.
 In 1677, the first population census only shows 30 inhabitants.

+In 1845, the Parish Municipality of Repentigny was founded, abolished in 1847, and reestablished in 1855.
 Its first mayor was Benjamin Moreau in 1855.
+In 1857, it lost part of its territory when the Parish Municipality of Saint-Paul-l'Ermite (renamed to Le Gardeur in 1978) was formed.

+In 1957, Repentigny changed its status from parish municipality to city.

 Repentigny merged with its neighbouring city of Le Gardeur on June 1, 2002.
-The city's area grew from 29 to 69 km^{2} and the population grew by 70%.
+The city's area grew from 29 km2 to 69 km2 and the population grew by 70%.